mikitex70/plantuml-markdown/README.md

   encoding: utf-8                           # character encoding for external files (default utf-8)
   title: UML diagram                        # default title (tooltip) for diagram images
   alt: UML diagram image                    # default `alt` attribute for diagram images
+  image_maps: True                          # generate image maps when the format is png and there are hyperlinks
   priority: 30                              # plugin priority; the higher, the sooner will be applied (default 30)
   http_method: GET                          # GET or POST  - note that plantuml.com only supports GET (default GET)
   fallback_to_get: True                     # When using POST, should GET be used as fallback (POST will fail if @startuml/@enduml tags not used) (default True)